 For instance, when the construction industry is booming, the prices of scrap iron and steel hike.
 Metals like copper also increase in prices when many people are buying new homes.

 Selling Your Junk Car

 Various scrap metal dealers in Chicago will offer different prices when you want to discard your junk car for cash.
-Most buyers use the formula below to quickly come up with a price estimate for a scrap car.
+Most buyers and junkyards in Chicago use the formula below to quickly come up with a price estimate for a scrap car.

 Junk car price = Scrap metal price per ton x Car weight in tons

 The formula provides the lowest amount of money you can generate by selling your junk car.
 Understanding the calculation can shield you from falling for a raw deal.